-- 1.4 Factors to consider in terms of "effort "are how many times the faculty member has delivered the class, the "efficiency" of the schedule for the faculty member in terms of how many course preparations are present in a semester, the amount of support provided for the delivery by student assistants (graduate or undergraduate) or technicians. - 1.5 Factors to consider in "quality" of instruction include, but is not limited to, adhering to standards established by the departments (includes courses with common exams or in 'core' of degree program) a minimum requirement is: Appropriately professional cooperation with co-instructors to deliver ALL materials in the syllabus and complete delivery of the course in a satisfactory manner.
+- 1.2 (C) Student assessment of instruction results are insufficient on their own (and indeterminate) to demonstrate instructional effectiveness. - 1.3 Factors to consider in terms of "effort "are how many times the faculty member has delivered the class, the "efficiency" of the schedule for the faculty member in terms of how many course preparations are present in a semester, the amount of support provided for the delivery by student assistants (graduate or undergraduate) or technicians. - 1.4 Factors to consider in "quality" of instruction include, but is not limited to, adhering to standards established by the departments (includes courses with common exams or in 'core' of degree program) a minimum requirement is: Appropriately professional cooperation with co-instructors to deliver ALL materials in the syllabus and complete delivery of the course in a satisfactory manner.